 Humans and errors

 Human error, in some form or another, causes all aviation incidents and accidents.
-SMS is required because whenever humans are part of a system, errors will occur.
-The aim is not to eliminate all error, but create a system where the errors can be managed and contained, and not lead to catastrophic consequences.
+Whenever humans are part of a system, errors will occur.
+The aim of an SMS is not to eliminate all error, but to create a system where the errors can be managed and contained, avoiding catastrophic consequences.

 - Reduced by eliminating contributing factors such as design, ergonomics or training